With a cultural heritage that’s nothing short of mind-blowing, Barcelona is perhaps best explored through the eyes of an artist.

 Restaurante Les Caves Rekondo is located just a 15-minute train ride from the city centre.
 Enjoy a divine Mediterranean menu of lobster soup, goat and truffles — accompanied by your choice from an exceptional range of Spanish wines.
 They are stored in the historic wine cellars that occupy the cave network below the restaurant.

 La Boqueria dates back to the 13th century and is a must for any visitor to the city.
 Grab a freshly squeezed strawberry juice for a euro, then stock up on cheese, ham and olives and head for a local picnic spot.
 If you can’t wait that long, pull up a stool for tapas or fresh seafood.

 For a special occasion

 ABaC Restaurant is one of Barcelona’s most innovative eateries.
-It has three Michelin stars and offers a set menu of between 12 and 14 courses of modern Spanish cuisine, served over the course of two or three very relaxed hours.
-Popular dishes include smoked steak tartare and Mediterranean tuna belly.
+It has three Michelin stars and offers a set menu of 12-or-so courses of modern Spanish cuisine, served over a leisurely two or three hours.
 Chef Jordi Cruz is a judge on Spain’s version of Masterchef.

 At 1.2 kilometres long, La Rambla offers plenty of shopping options and is popular with tourists.